A new form of QCD coherence for multiple soft emissions using Glauber-SCET: Color space notation

 \subsection{Glauber operators}

+The Glauber action $S_G$ is composed of Glauber potential operators that mediate interactions between two collinear sectors (with an intermediate soft sector) and between a collinear and a soft sector:

+Here ${\cal P}^\mu$ is the label momentum operator that selects ${\cal O}(1)$ and ${\cal O}(\lambda)$ momenta, and is discussed further in \app{FeynRules}.
+The coordinate $x$ is conjugate to subleading momentum components.
 Since the Glauber operators do not get hard physics corrections and do not get renormalized, we find it simplest to not decompose the operators in color space basis as above.
-In the color operator notation, the 3 rapidity Glauber operator for two collinear sectors $n_i$ and $n_j$ and the soft sector, is given by
+In the color operator notation, the mid-rapidity Glauber operator for two collinear sectors $n_i$ and $n_j$ and the soft sector, is given by

 where the collinear operators are given by

 where $\mb T_g$ corresponds to the adjoint representation.
 The single rapidity soft operators $\mb O_s^i$ in this notation read